Resources for NGOs on using the courts to get change

-The new resource, ‘Making Change Happen: A step-by-step guide to strategic litigation in equality and human rights for NGOs in Scotland’ is produced by the Human Rights Consortium Scotland, funded by the Equality and Human Rights Commission.
+- ‘Making Change Happen: A step-by-step guide to strategic litigation in equality and human rights for NGOs in Scotland– an essential resource for anyone interested in social change in Scotland, produced by the Human Rights Consortium Scotland, funded by the Equality and Human Rights Commission.

 - Using the Law to Realise Care Leavers’ Rights– a presentation by Julia Donnelly of Clan Childlaw, for an event hosted by Clan Childlaw and Human Rights Consortium Scotland in November 2019

 - Using the law to effect change: the role and impact of civil society– a presentation by Sara Lomri of the Public Law Project, for an event hosted by Clan Childlaw and Human Rights Consortium Scotland in November 2019

 - Building a culture of using the law for change in the third sector in Scotland– a presentation by Naomi McAuliffe of Amnesty International in Scotland, for an event hosted by Clan Childlaw and Human Rights Consortium Scotland in November 2019

 - Strategic litigation resources from the Equality and Human Rights Commission